davi133/brush_sfx/README.md

 On krita's menu bar go to `Tools > Brush SFX`.
 The `SFX` option enables and disables the sound effects and it will be On by default.
-The `Volume` option lets you chose the general volume of the sound effect.
+The `Volume` option lets you choose the general volume of the sound effect.
 The `Brush sound` and `Eraser sound` option lets you choose which sound you want for your brush and eraser.
 If the `Sound for eraser` option is marked, the plugin will use the selected eraser sound when using the brush's eraser mode, if it's not marked it will play no sound when using the